 It’s also our chance to get to know you and we regularly invite vacation scheme candidates to join our training contract assessment process.

-The vacation scheme runs for one week during the first two weeks of July, and is open to:
+The vacation scheme runs for one week during June/July, and is open to:

 We are looking for candidates with: